osresearch/hcpy/README.md

 in the setup application so that your phone will connect directly to it, rather than going through the cloud services.

-You'll also need to find the PSK for your devices with a rooted Android phone and the `find-psk.frida` script for Frida.
+You'll also need a rooted Android phone running `frida-server` and the `find-psk.frida` script.
+This will hook the callback from the OpenSSL library `hcp::client_psk_callback` that is called when OpenSSL has made a connection and now needs to establish the PSK.

 ```
 frida --no-pause -f com.bshg.homeconnect.android.release -U -l find-psk.frida
 ```

-It should print a message like:
+It should start the Home Connect application and eventually print a message like:

 ```
 psk callback hint 'HCCOM_Local_App'